vuejs-scoped-styles

 Scoped styles are a way to encapsulate CSS styles within a specific component.

-As applications grow, global styles can become difficult to maintain and can lead to conflicts between components.
+As applications grow, global styles can become difficult to maintain and can cause conflicts between components.

-This is where scoped styles come into play, a feature of Vue.js that allows you to encapsulate styles within a component.
+This is where scoped styles come into play, a Vue.js feature that allows encapsulating styles within a component.

 Scoped styles are styles that are applied only to the component in which they are defined, avoiding conflicts with other components.